 So ask yourself when you make eye contact with someone: Do I want to get to know this person?
 If yes, act immediately and start a conversation.
 If no, stop looking at her!

-I’ve got one last piece of advice: Stop yourself being afraid of acting creepy!
+I’ve got one last piece of advice: Stop yourself from being afraid of acting creepy!
 You have come to this site, which probably means you are a nice and intelligent guy who truly loves and respects women.
-Because of that, chances are that no matter what you do you’ll never come across as creepy as long as you don’t hide your intentions.
+Thus, chances are that no matter what you do you’ll never come across as creepy as long as you don’t hide your intentions.

 Often, in psychological matters, what we try to avoid is what we create.
 This is especially true for creepiness.
 So make sure you prevent yourself from constantly thinking about whether or not you are creeping others out and, instead, try to stay in the moment by conversing and having fun.